 - 6 very ripe bananas

 - 1/2 tsp real almond extract

 - 1 tsp cinnamon

-- 2 1/2 cups whole grain spelt flour or whole wheat flour (Almond flour/meal can be substituted for up to half of the spelt flour)
+- 2 1/2 cups whole grain spelt flour (whole wheat flour can be used but I haven’t tested that for taste.
+Also, almond flour/meal can be substituted for up to half of the spelt flour)

 - 1 tsp salt

 Preheat the oven to 350.
 Grease 2 loaf pans with butter or coconut oil.